kabisa/kudo-o-matic/README.md

 the `username` column._

 ### Mail
-The Kudo-o-Matic automatically sends a Kudo summary mail to all users with an mail address that have email notifications enabled.
+The Kudos-o-Matic automatically sends a Kudo summary mail to all users with an mail address that have email notifications enabled.

 ##### Schedule
 Every friday at 10.00 AM.